 Hibiscus also has surfactants called saponins that help cleanse the skin.
 When mixed with Multani mitti, hibiscus can work as a soothing and exfoliating agent that draws out oils and toxins while healing the skin.

 When making this mask, mix hibiscus flower powder with rose water and Multani mitti to create a thick paste.
 Apply the paste all over your face, only leaving out the area under your eyes.
-When you wipe off the mixture, all your skin pores are cleansed, and your skin looks glowy and healthy.
+When you wipe off the mixture, your skin pores are refreshed, and your skin looks glowy and healthy.

 - A softening and hydrating body scrub